 For assistance with literature and systematic reviews, research data, etc. contact the liaison librarian for your subject.

 Need help with formatting your thesis?
-The Research Commons provides a thesis template and guides plus support via appointment or in our weekly workshops to help make this process easier for you.
-We provide workshops and 1-1 consults on the following:
+The Research Commons provides a thesis template and how-to guides, plus in-person help during our workshops or one-on-one consultations.
+We cover the following topics:

 Worried about getting your thesis/dissertation into the format required by the Faculty of Graduate Studies?
 Would you like to know more about how to use the formatting features in Microsoft Word?